bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

   - Toyota and Suzuki are the best-selling brands, indicating strong customer preference, while Mazda is the least-selling brand.
   - Toyota leads the way in overall sales thanks to its diverse range of models, even though none of them feature in the top five best-sellers.
   - 87.01 % of sales come from individual customers, while only 12.99% come from corporate customers.
   - Santiago de Surco is the best-performing branch, leading in total sales volume with 58.36%.
-Sales at the other three branches — Ate (16.75%), San Miguel (16.65%) and La Molina (8.24%) — do not exceed Santiago de Surco's.
+Sales at the other three branches — Ate (16.75%), San Miguel (16.65%) and La Molina (8.24%) — don't exceed Santiago de Surco's.

 - **Strategic Interpretation:**